An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: Introduction

 is a $P^+$-graded algebra over the field $\F$ of characteristic zero, whose multiplication on the graded parts

 is obtained dually to $G$-equivariant embeddings $L(\La_1+\La_2)\to L(\La_1)\otimes L(\La_2)$, $\La_1$, $\La_2\in P^+$.

 The spectrum $\PCA$ of all $P^+$-graded prime ideals, no irrelevant ideals excluded, is a locally ringed space.
-It is no scheme, but it is stratified by schemes.
-The building $\Omega$ identifies with a dense part of the $\F$-valued points $\PCAF$ of this spectrum, i.e.,
+It is not a scheme, but it is stratified by schemes.
+The building $\Omega$, which is as a set the union